acln0/gogo/README.md

 gogo
 ====

+Go interpreter.

-The worst software in the world.
+This is the worst software in the world.
 Do not use for any purpose, ever.

-Look on my Works, ye Mighty, and despair!
+_Look on my Works, ye Mighty, and despair!_